DEPARTMENT OF COUNSELING AND PSYCHOLOGICAL SERVICES

 Official transcripts are required at the time of hire.

-The deadline to apply to this position has been extended to December 5, 2016.
+The deadline to apply to this position is by June 4, 2017.

 Questions concerning this position may be directed to: